-- Appropriate arrangements were in place for the safe administration and storage of medicines. - Medicine administration records were audited monthly and staff were appropriately trained.
+- Appropriate arrangements were in place for the safe administration and storage of medicines. - Medicine administration records were accurate and up to date.
+These were audited monthly. - Staff were appropriately trained in the administration of medicines.

 Is the service effective?

 Effective - this means we looked for evidence that people's care, treatment and support achieved good outcomes and promoted a good quality of life, based on best available evidence